halfflat/arblang/doc/specification/language-proposal.md

 > _type-expr_ ::= `boolean` | _quantity-term_ | _record-type-expr_ | _qualified-identifier_

-An expression of a given type can be constructed from type literals and constructors described below, as well as from operators acting on subexpressions (see the section _Expressions_).
+An expression of a given type can be constructed from type literals and constructors described below, as well as from operators acting on subexpressions (see the section [Value expressions](#value-expressions)).

 In definitions of record fields, function arguments, and optionally within expressions a _type-assertion_ declares that the identifier or expression has a given type.